ypriverol/os-proteomics/manuscript.md

 Proteomics has already greatly benefited from this open-source approach.
 Projects like ProteoWizard [18606607,23051804], with tools such as Skyline [20147306], msConvert [28188540], and SearchGUI [21337703] exemplify OSS’s impact.
 Skyline, for instance, supports over twenty external plugins available in its Tool Store, allowing users to perform specialized tasks far more efficiently than if they had to build solutions from scratch.
 Similarly, msConvert provides a standardized interface for mass spectrometry data, sparing developers the need to manage proprietary formats.
-SearchGUI, finally, provides a unified graphical user interface to twelve different search engines, in addition to ThermoRAWfileParser and the abovementioned msconvert.
+SearchGUI, finally, provides a unified graphical user interface to twelve different search engines, in addition to ThermoRawFileParser and the abovementioned msconvert.
 Together, such well-supported OSS projects create a foundational infrastructure that accelerates proteomics advancements.